We Ranked the Top 20 RuPaul's Drag Race Queens

 VH1

 In a perfect world, Katya (real name Brian McCook) would've been handed the crown she so clearly deserved in season seven.
 There are few queens in Drag Race history who've displayed as much innovation, wit and talent as Katya.
 (Like, only the three above her on this list, TBH.)
-She routinely stole the show during her time on All-Stars 2 and though she didn't win, her rap during the legendary performance of "Read U Wrote U" will stand the test of time as one of Drag Race's best performances.
+She routinely stole the show during her time on All Stars 2 and though she didn't win, her rap during the legendary performance of "Read U Wrote U" will stand the test of time as one of Drag Race's best performances.
+And her enduring partnership with UNHhhh co-host Trixie Mattel has endeared them both as Drag Race's most beloved comedy duo, bar none.

 VH1